-These skills are identified as missing by seafarers concerning maritime economy, business, law and ship technology, mainly because there is no such requirement in the STCW.
-The need is confirmed by the shipping industry in the future analysis, e.g. chapter 7.4.4 of D 1.1.3 Key findings from focus groups, highlighting the need for leadership, language skills and communication skills
+These skills are identified as missing by seafarers, and notably concerning maritime economy, business, law and ship technology, mainly because there is no such requirement in the STCW.
+The shipping industry confirms the need in the future analysis, e.g. chapter 7.4.4 of D 1.1.3 Key findings from focus groups, highlighting the need for leadership, language skills and communication skills.